AnthonySchneider2000/React-Material-UI-Dynamic-Theme-Changer/README.md

   - Home: Provides an overview of available trail tours.
   - Login: Allows users to log into their accounts.
   - Register: Allows new users to create accounts.
-  - Admin Dashboard: Accessible to administrators for managing tours and user data.
+  - Admin Dashboard: Allows admins to view sales information.
-  - Profile: Displays user information and booking history.
+  - Profile: Allows users to upload images of trails they have booked.
   - Edit Profile: Allows users to update their profile information.
   - Settings: Provides customizable app settings.
   - Pricing: Shows pricing information for different trail tours.